dinkelburg/diversdesk/diversdesk/src/content/docs/system-and-integrations/users_and_rights.md

 **3. Manager rights** </br>
 When given manager rights, a user can view and edit all existing content.

 ![Distinct Divemasters and Instructors through the diving level drop-down](/images/user_diving_level.jpg)

 The appropriate diving level can be given here.
 A staff member given Divemaster or Instructor rights has access to a personal page named 'My Page'.
-Read more about my page [here.](/articles/custom_registration_form)
+Read more in the [custom registration form guide](/articles/custom_registration_form).